 I’m going to tell you a secret, we rarely have leftover mashed potatoes.
 We usually eat the last of them on Thanksgiving night, but there is no way you are convincing me to get in the kitchen and start peeling again so instead I use Betty Crocker Potatoes.
 Betty Crocker Potatoes are 100% real potatoes, farmed right here in the United States and they are so much easier than peeling a bunch of potatoes.
 There are a bunch of different mashed potato flavors (and scalloped, au gratin, and skillet potatoes too!) but I usually go with the Roasted Garlic mashed potatoes because, roasted garlic = yum!

 Anyways, once you have the potatoes on top you sprinkle on a little cheese and put the casserole in the oven to bake.
 It comes out all warm and creamy and ready to serve.
 Sometimes, if I’m not in too much of a turkey coma on Thanksgiving night I go ahead and assemble it and put it in the refrigerator so I can just bake it the next night.

 - 2 tablespoons Olive oil

 - ½ teaspoon Black Pepper

 - 1 clove Garlic

-- 4 c Betty Crocker Mashed Potatoes, prepared
+- 4 cups Betty Crocker Mashed Potatoes prepared

 If you liked this recipe make sure you are following us on Pinterest for more easy dinner recipes!